SaiPrabhathK/EC_GP/README.md

 The only constraint is that you use a custom EC, that you write yourself.

+## Grading
+WARNING: the grade you see on git-classes may not be your actual grade.
+If not enough people do well,
+then I may normalize to the best score, such that the best student performance get's 100, and everyone else whose program actually completes get's an interpolated score from there.

 ## Mutation and recombination
 You need to write GP-friendly recombination and mutation operators.
 This is a substantial task!